Andr\'{e}-Quillen homology and complete intersection flat dimension: Main results

-\begin{disc} At this time, we do not know if the assumption $\ch(k)=0$ is necessary in Theorem~\ref{thm130528a}.
-However, as we will see in Proposition~\ref{cor130528b}, when we work with $R$ as an algebra retract of its trivial extension, we are able to remove this assumption.
+\begin{disc} At this time, we do not know if the assumption $\ch(k)=0$ is necessary in Fact~\ref{fact130528a}.
+However, as we will see in Proposition~\ref{cor130528b}, when we work with $R$ as an algebra retract of its trivial extension by an $R$-module $M$ with $\ann_R(M)=0$, we are able to remove this assumption.
 This can be done using a result of Herzog. \end{disc}